- Home

 The Government has supported businesses in upgrading and transforming for greater productivity and adapting to changing consumer preferences.
 Specifically, demand from businesses for digital services remained strong as they increasingly leverage these productivity-boosting solutions.

 We supported the revitalisation and transformation of heartland enterprises to leverage technology to adapt to changing consumer preferences.
-As of 2Q 2024, more than nine in 10 (over 17,000) heartland shops have adopted e-payment solutions, while about two-thirds of shops (over 12,000) have had an online presence.
+As at Q2 2024, more than nine in 10 (over 17,000) heartland shops have adopted e-payment solutions, while about two-thirds of shops (over 12,000) have had an online presence.

 In 2024, 15 enterprises were supported in their transformation efforts through the inaugural run of the Heartland Innovation and Transformation (HIT) Programme, which offers curated training, networking opportunities, and access to spaces for testing and scaling ideas.